Currants are edible plants, native to the northern hemisphere.

 Traditionally, currants grow in cool climates with fertile, well-drained soil, where they are found in full sun or partial shade.
-In areas with hotter summers, like San Jose, California, currants prefer heavier soil and more shade.
+Currants prefer heavier soil and more shade.
 Mulch can be used to keep roots cool and moist in summer.
 Most currant bushes reach 3 to 5 feet in height, but they can go as tall as 9 feet, under ideal conditions.
 Currents can be grown in large containers.
 Currants are normally purchased as bare root stock or young saplings that were propagated from hardwood cuttings.
 These young currant bushes need a lot of water to get established, but are very drought tolerant later on.
 Currents also need a lot of potassium.
 My clay garden soil tends to have plenty of that, so no treatment is needed around here.
 Most currant plants are self-pollinating, but production is significantly higher per plant with multiple plants nearby.

 Currants can be pruned as shrubs or trees, depending on your preferences and the plant’s location.
 Currants should be pruned once a year in winter using a method called renewal pruning.
 Renewal pruning ensures that there are fruit-producing 2- and 3-year old stems each year.
 Use the following pruning schedule on currants: